nbs-system/mapster/README.md

 ## Choosing correct aggregations
 The metric should be set to `Count`.

-The first aggregation is as described the Timestamp matching the event.
+The first aggregation is as described the timestamp matching the event.
 You should use a `Date Histogram` with the Interval set to `Seconds`.

-The second aggregation is the event coordinates so you have to use a Geohash matching the event's origin.
+The second aggregation is the event coordinates so you have to use a `Geohash` matching the event's origin.

 The third aggregation is the target IP.
 It is used to aggregate multiple events from the same IP on the map.